 What Team Building Activities for Employees Actually Boost Engagement?

-Most team building activities entertain employees for an hour and change nothing.
-The activities that actually move engagement scores target three specific drivers: autonomy (employees choose how to participate), mastery (they learn or improve at something), and belonging (they feel recognized by peers).
-A pizza party addresses none of these.
-A weekly employee-led activity program addresses all three.
-The difference shows up in eNPS data within 8 weeks — if you're measuring it.
+Activities that move engagement scores target three drivers: autonomy (employees choose how to participate), mastery (they learn something), and belonging (peers recognize them).
+A pizza party hits none of these.
+An employee-led weekly activity program hits all three.
+The difference shows in eNPS within 8 weeks — if you're measuring it.

 In this playbook